 The presiding member will also notify the complainant and the accused of the possibility to appeal based on criteria outlined in the Honor Code, and of the appeal process.
 Following the hearing, questions regarding appeal process should be directed to the external chair.

-d.
+c.
 If a student is found in violation of the Academic Honor Code, the hearing members shall assign sanctions.
-Sentencing decisions shall be made by a majority of two out of three hearing members.
+Sanctioning decisions shall be made by a majority of two out of three hearing members.

 Past academic integrity violations are relevant to these deliberations.
 The faculty advisors are responsible for obtaining this information from the office of the AVPAA.
 The faculty advis0rs will not disclose this information to any hearing panel member unless a determination of responsibility has been made.
 Such knowledge will be used in determining the specific sanctions.